iamshaunjp/json-server-tutorial/README.md

-# json-server-tutorial
+# JSON Server Tutorial
-Getting Started with JSON Server
+All course files for the "Getting started with JSON server" tutorial on The Net Ninja YouTube channel.